makerspace-lab-zero/agreement/agreement-for-members tsz lam shorted.md

 Purpose
 -------
-- The main purpose of the makerspace shall be to provide a shared physical workspace, tools, storage and other resources for its members.
+- The main purpose of the makerspace shall be to provide a shared physical workspace, tools, storage and other resources for its members, as well as limited access to members of the public.

 Membership
 ----------